CDiaz96/Rock-Paper-Scissors-/README.md

 # Rock-Paper-Scissors

-This website allows you to input your birthdate and learn what your horoscope is!
+This website allows you to play Rock, Paper, Scissors against the computer!
+Who knows you might win!

 ![RPS Game Screenshot](/RPSgame.png)